ChangmoSung/karaokeApp/README.md

 }
 ```

 And that's it!
-Do a hard refresh on the page to get the application to the proper starting point.
+Do a hard refresh on the page to get the application to a fresh starting point.

 Start clicking on the page, and you should see a new song appearing each time the curtains open!

 Well done!
 You have made a super fun randomized karaoke application.
-Stretch out your vocal chords, and start singing all of those hit tunes.
+Stretch out your vocal cords, and start singing all of those hit tunes.

+## Optional Enhancements

+- Find an API that can play audio, and get the audio piece in there.
+- Write some code to automatically scroll the lyrics section (very tricky because different songs are different speeds).
+- Figure out how to highlight the words as they're supposed to be sung.